iot-home-control/system-backend/readme.md

 Timers can delete themselves by returning the string "DELETE".
 Each timer can only have one of the modes active at the same time (`at`, `interval`, and `cron` keyword arguments).
-Timers are stored in the database, so they will be executed if the system backend gets restarted or is not running at the scheduled time of execution.
+Timers are stored in the database.
+They will be executed at the scheduled time or later, when the system backend is restarted, if it was not running at the originally scheduled time.

 ## Running a test environment

 For testing on a local machine you need a working TLS setup.
 This is needed for authentication since using cookies via a websocket requires it.
 You can e.g., use `mkcert` to create a trusted certificate for your local machine.
-You can use the `examples/stunnel.conf` file with `stunnel` to terminate the TLS and pass it on to the development webservers for the frontend and the Home-Control backend.
+You can use the `examples/stunnel.conf` file with `stunnel` to terminate the TLS and pass it on to the development webservers for the frontend and the Home Control backend.
 For `stunnel` you need to combine the private and public keys of your certificate before it can be used.